Archive How Much Privacy Should a Teenager Have?

 Why Parents Should Respect Their Child’s Privacy

 Respecting your teenage child’s privacy means a lot to them.
-Most of all, it means that you trust them.
+Most of all, it means they’ve earned your trust.
 Generally speaking, trusting teenagers and giving them their privacy has two main benefits:

 • Strengthening the bond between you and your child